-- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to decreases in liabilities since 2014.
-Changes in liabilities have an adverse effect on the indicator.
-The primary reason for the increase in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in cash and decrease in liabilities over the past two years.
+While cash has increased every year since 2015, fluctuations in the indicator have been a result of changes in liabilities which have an adverse effect on the indicator.
+The primary reason for the increase in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the first VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.